 Multiple Syncs per day

 By default, PriceLabs synchronize prices every 24 hours but as the hotel market might need to be a bit more dynamic, you can add automatic additional syncs (up to 3 per day) in your Settings → Sync Settings → and “Specify Your Own Time”.
-This option comes with an additional cost of $1 per month and per listing.
+This option comes with an additional cost of $1 per month and per room type.
 You can also check: Scheduling more than one daily sync